vivid-inc/ash-ra-template/lein-art/README.md

 Templates are supplied as one or more paths to `.art` template files and/or directory trees thereof.
-The `art` Boot task scans those paths for all ART template files with the `.art` filename extension.
+Those paths are scanned for all ART template files with the `.art` filename extension.

 Templates are rendered and written under `output-dir` stripped of their `.art`